 \subsubsection{Political concerns}

-Political concerns highlights both aspects related autonomy and independence, and transparency and democracy.
-Autonomy and independence have grown in importance in recent years, becoming a central narrative in OSS policy globally~\citep{blind2021impact, lostri2023gov, jokonya2015investigating}.
+Political concerns highlight both autonomy and independence, as well as transparency and democracy.
+Autonomy and independence have grown in importance in recent years and now form a central narrative in OSS policy globally~\cite{blind2021impact, lostri2023gov, jokonya2015investigating}.

-The topic commonly focus on the management of dependencies and relationships towards single vendors or technologies~\citep{deller2008open, lostri2023gov, blind2021impact}.
-As the source code is available as OSS, PSOs can define the preferred OSS solution in a tender and focus on selecting between service rather than product suppliers.
-From the opposite perspective, the OSS may provide a tool for opening up otherwise close markets, and enable new players to enter and compete with incumbents~\citep{valimaki2005impact}.
+Policies addressing these concerns commonly focus on managing dependencies and relationships with single vendors or technologies~\cite{deller2008open, lostri2023gov, blind2021impact}.
+When the source code is available as OSS, PSOs can define a preferred OSS solution in a tender and focus on selecting service providers rather than product suppliers.
+From a supply-side perspective, OSS can serve as a tool for opening closed markets by enabling new entrants to compete with incumbents~\cite{valimaki2005impact}.

-Independence may also refer to the ability for PSOs to grow their own internal capacity to develop and tailor services, tools and infrastructure to their own needs and priorities, not being dependent on other PSOs or private actors~\citep{cassell2008governments, allen2010open}.
-Vendor independence, and the ability to gain control, e.g., upgrades was the main driver for the LiMux project, the City of Munich’s adoption of Linux-based operating systems~\citep{silic2017open}.
+Independence may also refer to the ability of PSOs to build their own internal capacity to develop and tailor services, tools, and infrastructure to their own needs and priorities, without being dependent on other PSOs or private actors~\cite{cassell2008governments, allen2010open}.
+Vendor independence and the ability to gain control, e.g., over upgrades, were the main drivers of the LiMux project, the City of Munich’s adoption of Linux-based operating systems~\cite{silic2017open}.

-Autonomy and independence can also be a significant driver from an ideological perspective as illustrated in the case of Venezuela~\citep{maldonado2010process}.
+Autonomy and independence can also be a significant driver from an ideological perspective as illustrated in the case of Venezuela~\cite{maldonado2010process}.
 Here, OSS policy was part of a plan \textit{``for endogenous development intended to break Venezuelan dependence on foreign software and hardware.
-The main justification claims that previous governments spent more on licensing fees for proprietary software than on developing domestic technology and strengthening sovereignty, which have become top priorities for the Venezuelan socialist government''}~\citep{maldonado2010process}.
+The main justification claims that previous governments spent more on licensing fees for proprietary software than on developing domestic technology and strengthening sovereignty, which have become top priorities for the Venezuelan socialist government''}~\cite{maldonado2010process}.